SocialCareData/placements-standard/specification.md

 <a href="https://github.com/SocialCareData/placements-standard/issues/new?template=content_issue.yml&title=Issue+regarding+Placements+Spec+Provision+recommendation+category" class="web-button" target="_blank">Raise an issue about this category: Provision recommendation </a>

 ### Risk to child
 This section describes risks to the child.
-As above, these fields reflect a focus on how providers conceptualise need, and in particular how this translates into a decision as to whether or not to offer an available placement and at what price all other things being equal.
-That is not the only way of thinking about risks needs, but it is the lens which is most appropriate to market analysis because it is how ‘needs’ translate into placements being available or unavailable, and more or less expensive.
-These fields allow analysis of relationship between known risks to the child and placement outcome and cost.
+As above, these fields reflect a focus on how providers conceptualise need, and in particular, how this translates into a decision as to whether or not to offer an available placement and at what price, all other things being equal.
+That is not the only way of thinking about risks, needs, but it is the lens which is most appropriate to market analysis because it is how ‘needs’ translate into placements being available or unavailable, and more or less expensive.
+These fields allow analysis of the relationship between known risks to the child and placement outcome and cost.

 |Field name|Options|Cardinality|Data Type & Format|
 |----------|-------|-----------|------------------|